rajexcited/personal-finance-ui/.github/ISSUE_TEMPLATE/1_bug_report.md

 ### Screenshots/Logs

-_(If applicable, add screenshots or logs to help explain your problem.)_
+_(If applicable, add screenshots or logs to help explain your problem.
+Provide testcase id and link if available)_

 ### Environment